loopingstar/ESPLGE-Highway/readme.md

 ._______ __       __

 |   |   |__.-----|  |--.--.--.--.---.-.--.--.
 V 1.0  (01/2021)

 |       |  |  _  |     |  |  |  |  _  |  |  |

 |___|___|__|___  |__|__|________|___._|___  |

 .___       |_____|                    |_____|_                             __

 |aka|_.---.-.    .-----.----.---.-.-----.--|  |-----.    .----.-----.--.--|  |_.-----.

 |     |  _  |    |  _  |   _|  _  |     |  _  |  -__|    |   _|  _  |  |  |   _|  -__|

 |_____|___._|    |___  |__| |___._|__|__|_____|_____|    |__| |_____|_____|____|_____|

 .                |_____|

 by Loopingstar

 a game for LGE Little Game Engine (https://corax89.github.io/esp8266Game)

 ---------- ENGLISH ----------

+Note: Sorry, this version is a little buggy, but i don't have time to optimize it...

 This game is a more or less faithful adaptation of the LCD electronic game "Highway", known in France under the name "La grande route".